Detachment Focus: Iconoclast Fiefdom (Updated November 19, 2025)

 • Onslaught: 750 points

-For players unfamiliar with CSM, Damned units refers to all the cultists and mutants.
+For players unfamiliar with CSM, Damned units refers to all the cultists and mutants in the book.
 These are generally cheap chaff, with the notable exception of Accursed Cultist bricks.
 These all have interesting abilities, but the ones you’re most interested in are going to be standard Chaos Cultist Mobs, as those are dirt cheap units of infantry with the ability to sticky objectives.
 Traitor Guardsmen are also interesting in that they have actual shooting attacks and come with OC 2, and the Cultist Firebrand is interesting as a cheap character who can give a Cultist unit Ld 6+ and can force Infantry units to take a Battle-shock test by hitting them with his flamer.
 Note that a Damned model cannot be your Warlord.

 Dread Tyrants (Aura)